Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Methods

 Notice that, as we mentioned above, this bound applies to estimation strategies involving measurement not only on the auxiliary systems (in our case, the environment monitored with efficiency $\eta$), but also on the system itself.
 Therefore, the bound above also applies when one considers the environment monitoring as the only source of information on the parameter $\omega$, and thus one can write

-In this general scenario, the bound is generally attainable for large $T$ through approximate error correction~\cite{Zhou2019e}, which reduces the noise to an effective dephasing.
+As already mentioned, in this general scenario, the bound is attainable for large $T$ through approximate error correction~\cite{Zhou2019e}, which reduces the noise to an effective dephasing.
 Necessary and sufficient conditions for saturating this fundamental bound only with continuous monitoring and without direct access to the system are not known.
-However, at least one example where the fundamental bound is saturated is known~\cite[Sec.~III.A and App.~D]{Gorecki2025a}.
+However, at least one example where the fundamental bound is saturated is known~\cite[Sec.~III.A and Appendix~D]{Gorecki2025a}.